hackclub/sprig/README.md

 </a>
 </p>

 **Sprig is a [web-based game editor](https://sprig.hackclub.dev)** that transforms learning to code from studying language syntax to making small creative projects.
 The Sprig game engine exposes a small construction kit for making tile-based games.
 This construction kit helps you focus on being creative instead of learning big APIs.
+The games are just JavaScript and we built a custom system to run that same JavaScript on the microcontroller!

 <p align="center">
 <a href="https://sprig.hackclub.dev">